 Read on to learn more about the new technology and the benefits of detecting brain injuries as soon as possible.
-If you believe that your child has suffered a brain injury and have questions about your legal rights, contact Brown & Brothers to learn more.
+If you believe that your child has suffered a brain injury and have questions about your legal rights, contact Birth Injury Guide to learn more.

 New Bedside Light Could Detect Brain Injuries in Babies Sooner

 Researchers at University College London have developed a medical device that shines light into the brain.
 This light monitors brain energy and oxygen levels.
 Using near-infrared spectroscopy (NIRS), the device could help doctors monitor infants, assess brain damage, and individualize treatment more accurately.
 Remember shining a flashlight against your hand as a child and the way that your skin seemed to glow red?
 That’s exactly what the NIRS instrument can do, but on a much deeper level.

 Using light to measure oxygen levels is not a new technology, but light technology used to monitor brain activity and brain oxygen levels is new.
 Generally, doctors have had to wait several days or even weeks before they could perform an MRI on a newborn and confirm brain injuries.
 The new NIRS instrument can be used immediately after birth with little risk.

 The NIRS instrument is placed on the infant’s head, and shines both red and infra-red light.
 The light easily penetrates the skin and highlights the brain.
 Changes in brain energy and oxygen levels reflect the light back in different colors, allowing doctors to monitor what is happening.
 By measuring the reflected light, doctors can determine if the brain is healthy or damaged.